cacophony-wj/LeS/README.md

 # Number One Rule: This List Is Customizable

 Your kinks are a very private thing.
-I have included many mods for many purposes.
-They are almost all geared toward female submissive characters with particular fetishes but with a little tweaking you can get it the way you want.
-Most of the mods can be easily disabled via the in-game MCM menu.
+I have included a modest sampling of the most popular _Lover's Lab_ mods.
+They are almost all geared toward female submissive characters with particular fetishes.
+There really is no way to disable most of them in-game, so below you will find options for completely disabling the mods that offend you.
+Don't worry!
+You won't hurt anything.
+There are no merges and every patch is geared to one purpose.
+The advantage is that stuff can be easily removed, the disadvantage is there's less room for 12 huge DLC sized mods and fifteen weapons compilations.

 # Misaligned Animations